tinymce/tinymce-docs/plugins/mentions.md

 ### `mentions_fetch`

 This option lets you request a list of uses from your server that match a search query.
 The callback gets passed two parameters: one is the search query object, the other is the success callback to execute with the results.
 The query object has a term property that contains what the user has typed after the "@" sign.
 The success call should contain an array of users.
-Depending on the kind of [mentions_item_type](#mentions_item_type) used, certain properties are required.
-Refer to the [User properties](#userproperties) table for more details.
+For information on the user properties to pass the success callback for the available mentions item types (`mentions_item_type`), see: [User properties](#userproperties).

 **Type:** `function`